dugganbt/FigureOneLab_BTD/README.md

 ### _Subcomponent 3._ Drugs and targets: What are the mechanisms of action for the conventional use-cases of the drugs, and how could this be expanded to additional cancers?

+#### Bevacizumab (Avastatin)
+Bevacizumab is a monoclonal antibody conventionally used to treat angiogenic solid cancers such as metastatic colorecal cancer, metastatic breast cancer, ovarian cancer, non-small-cell lung cancer, and glioblastoma multiforme [8].
+Specifically, it binds soluble Vasculare Endothelial Growth Factor A (VEGF-A), which is primarly expressed during embryogenesis, during wound healing or during the female reproductive cycle to promote growth of new blood vessels from existing vasculature.
+Some angiogenic cancers express high levels of VEGF-A to increase their oxygen and nutrient supply to support their increasing metabolic demands as they expand [8].

+More recently, VEGF-A has been associated with non-angiogenic mechanisms of cancer progression such as increasing cancer cell proliferation, stem cell ness, and suppressing immune cells.
+As a consequence, Bevacizumab has also found application in enhancement of cancer immunotherapy efficacy [8].

 _To be continued_